How To Insure Your Jewelry

 Making Your Own Valuation

-Getting your own valuation carried out on your jewelry helps you to double-check your insurers valuation and therefore, will help you to take out the right level of coverage for the true value of your items.
+Getting your own valuation carried out on your jewelry helps you to double-check your insurer’s valuation.
+As a result, this will also help you to take out the right level of coverage that is required.

 You can do this relatively quickly and easily by sorting out your jewelry into categories such as: